floh22/LeagueBroadcastHub/README.md

 __This is a standalone project from Lars Eble.
 Riot Games does not endorse or sponsor this project.__

-_Riot Games has expressed tolerance of passive memory reading in past statements, this however may change at any moment.
-Use this tool at your own discretion._

 This project's port of [lol-pick-ban-ui](https://github.com/RCVolus/lol-pick-ban-ui) and its author are in no way affiliated or partnered with Riot Community Volunteers.